RedHatGov/serverless-workshop-dashboard/workshop/content/lab3.2_ml_prediction.md

 # Build machine learning API

-In this lab, you will build and deploy the `NLP Prediction Service` using OpenShift Serverless.
+In this lab, you will build and deploy the NLP Prediction Service using OpenShift Serverless.
 The prediction service needs a Natural Language Processing (NLP) model to verify if a message describes a legitimate disaster.
-To make things easier, we pre-created this model for you and stored this in [OpenShift Container Storage (OCS)][1].
+To make things easier, we pre-created this model for you and stored this in [OpenShift Container Storage][1].

-How did we create this model?
-The model was trained on a [Twitter dataset][2] originally used for a Kaggle competition, in which tweets were labeled `1` (the tweet is about a real disater) or `0` (the tweet is not about a real disaster).
+The model was trained on a [Twitter dataset][2] originally used for a Kaggle competition, in which tweets were labeled **1** (the tweet is about a real disater) or **0** (the tweet is not about a real disaster).
 If you're curious, the model uses a scikit-learn [Multinomial Naive Bayes classifier][3] to make its predictions.
 The training code is [here][4] if you want to take a look.

 Don't worry too much about the ML details.
 The model isn't perfect (it's not super accurate and the data is skewed in favor of 'tweet' messages), but it's a good starting point.
 More importantly, we gave you a model you can use to run the prediction service!